Diesel engine: Stationary diesel engines

 Stationary diesel engines are commonly used for electricity generation, but also for powering refrigerator compressors, or other types of compressors or pumps.
 Usually, these engines either run continuously with partial load, or intermittently with full load.
 Stationary diesel engines powering electric generators that put out an alternating current, usually operate with alternating load, but fixed rotational frequency.
 This is due to the mains' fixed frequency of either 50 Hz (Europe), or 60 Hz (United States).
 The engine's crankshaft rotational frequency is chosen so that the mains' frequency is a multiple of it.
-For practical reasons, this results in crankshaft rotational frequencies of either 25 Hz (1500 per minute) or 30 Hz (1800 per minute).
+For practical reasons, on typical small generator sets for home use or standby applications (as distinct from continuous operation) this results in crankshaft rotational frequencies of either 25 Hz (1500 per minute) or 30 Hz (1800 per minute).
+Larger generator sets, in particular using medium speed engines, operate at synchronous speeds of 500, 514, 600, 720, 750, 900, or 1000 rpm depending on the grid frequency and size of engine.

 Diesel engines with a flexible crankshaft

 Diesel engines with a flexible crankshaft refer to internal combustion engines where the crankshaft exhibits a degree of elasticity due to operational stresses, manufacturing tolerances, and material properties.
 Unlike a perfectly rigid crankshaft, a flexible one undergoes dynamic deformations due to cyclic combustion forces, inertial loads, and lubrication effects, which can lead to eccentric motion and vibrational displacement.
 This flexibility can impact engine performance by influencing bearing loads, lubrication film distribution, and mechanical wear, potentially reducing efficiency and lifespan.
 Advanced modeling techniques, such as Finite Element Analysis (FEA) and Multi-Body Dynamics (MBD), are used to predict and mitigate these effects, enabling better engine design, improved fuel efficiency, and enhanced durability.
 The flexibility of a crankshaft decreases the mass flow rate of air that goes into cylinders, resulting in an unfavorable higher rate of exhaust emissions like CO.